 Through the ages Christmas has been a season where many think of, or travel home.
 Home is however also a living environment and ever changing; one we shape ourselves.
 Through ‘Að Heima / To Home’ Nordic Affect invites the audience into their musical home, where they meet instruments, whose sounds invite intimacy and nearness.
 And just as every voice should be heard in the household, all of the performers will contribute to the program through their own choice of baroque consort music and holiday tunes from his/her homeland into the programming.

 Now availailable for touring.

 Nordic Fractals is a meeting between the Icelandic period instrument band, Nordic Affect, and Danish video artist, Carl Emil Carlsen, facilitated by norobo.
 The is produced for black box type venues creating an immersive experience which combines music and sound art of Nordic Affect with the tactile, interactive, and visually stunning work of Carl Emil Carlsen.
 Nordic Fractals is a visual and abstract journey into music and nature, culture and geography, using advanced video technology.

-The project is premiered on June 3rd 2019 in Copenhagen as part of the KLANG Festival.
+The project was preniered in Copenhagen in June 2019 as part of the KLANG Festival.

 Halla Steinunn Stefánsdóttir, violin

 Antina Hugosson, viola